ivstiv/ptero-shell-utils/README.md

 **Example without restoration:**`sh restore-server.sh --server e13df76a-7b62-4dab-a427-6c959e5da36d --download-only`

-## transfer-server.sh<span></span>
+## copy-server.sh<span></span>
 Can be used as a general guide for transferring servers.
-The server is not actually moved but a new one is created on the specified node which has the same options as the old server. **The old server is only being suspended and deletion should be done through the panel to prevent data loss due to malfunction of the script.** The script also facilitates the file transfer between the servers which could take VERY long time so **it is best to run this script in screen or tmux session** to detach from it once the file transfer starts.
-The script also gives you the opportunity to move the files manually and exit without waiting for them.
+It will generate you commands for archiving and extracting the data.
+All you need to do is move the archive from one node to another.
 The main limitations of the script are that it does not take care of subusers, additional allocations and databases linked to the old server.
-These need to be manually added to the new copy since there is no easy way to interface with them through the API.
+These need to be manually added to the new copy since there is no easy way to interface with them through the API. **This is a replacement of [transfer-server.sh](https://gist.github.com/Ivstiv/519197cecdd880ed8d0e5f36d53ebf8a) since it had many issues with the actual transfer of the files I figured it would be better to leave only the useful part of the script which is the copying..** The script is intended to be used for copying servers from the same node!
+E.g if the script is on node X you can copy servers ONLY from node X to any other node.
-Do mind that some game servers such as FiveM have particularly complex file structure and permissions that will probably get lost or partially transferred.
-It might be better to select the manual transfer for them and it will generate you commands for archiving and extracting the data.
-All you need to do is move the archive from one node to another.

-**Dependencies:** curl, jq, awk, grep, cut, sshpass, sftp, ssh-keyscan
+**Dependencies:** curl, jq, awk, grep, cut

 **Config requirements:**